 In this work, we study offline reinforcement learning with differentiable function approximation and show the sample efficiency for differentiable function learning.
 We further improve the sample complexity with respect to the horizon dependence via a variance aware variant.
 However, the dependence of the parameter space still scales with $d$ (whereas for linear function approximation this dependence is $\sqrt{d}$), and this is due to applying covering argument for the rich class of differentiable functions.
 For large deep models, the dimension of the parameter can be huge, therefore it would be interesting to know if certain algorithms can further improve the parameter dependence, or whether this $d$ is essential.

 Also, how to relax uniform coverage assumption~\ref{assum:cover} is unknown under the current analysis.
 In addition, due to the technical reason, we require the third-order smoothness in Definition~\ref{def:function_class}.
 If only the second-order or the first-order derivative information is provided, whether learning efficiency can be achieved remains an interesting question.
-We leave these open problems as the future work.
+In addition, understanding the connections between the differentiable function approximation and overparameterized neural networks approximation \cite{thanh2022,xu2022provably} is important.
+We leave these open problems as future work.